For the Homemaker Who Never Has Enough Time

 But what about finding time for other pursuits?
 When can you do things you enjoy or minister to others outside of your home?

 I've been using my Goal Setting Planner every day for the past several years to create my daily schedule, and it's been the best thing I've ever done.
-It helps me determine what my priorities should be and I an easily see what I need to be working on during each given day.
+It helps me determine what my priorities should be and I can easily see what I need to be working on during each given day.

-What about when life's circumstances change?
 Seasons of life come and go fairly often, and with each new season you'll need to take a fresh look at your priorities and create a new routine to reflect those priorities.
 Taking an hour or two to evaluate what's currently working and what's not will save you a great deal of time and frustration in the long run.

 Time management requires intentional planning.
 When you try to wing it, no matter how diligently you work, you'll be less likely to manage your time efficiently and more likely to end every day frustrated with how little you got done.
-When you plan ahead, you'll be able to ensure you are accomplishing the most important things and you won't feel like you're just putting out fires every day.